DomizianoScarcelli/spotify-recommender/slides.md

 </v-clicks>

 <!--
-The models that I developed are three:
+Let's now see which one are the developed systems.

-- User-Based Collaborative Filtering, considering the playlist as an user to which make the recommendation
+- I decided to start with a User-Based Collaborative Filtering system, where playlists are considered as users to which recommend new songs.

-- Item-Based Collaborative Filtering, considering the songs as items.
+- Then I tried with an Item-Based collaborative filtering, where songs are items.

-- Denoising AutoEncoder: I took the solution of one of the top solutions of the challenge, and adapt it in order to use the data in a distributed manner.
+- Finally, I implemented a solution from one of the top solutions of the 2nd place team of the challenge, which uses a Denoising Autoencoder to solve the recommendation problem.
 -->

 ---